 Meaning: A hybrid cutlery that works both like a spoon and a fork.

 Portmanteau words can help in reducing your word count when you realise that you’re just a few words over your word limit.
 Some Portmanteau words may not be official, so remember to check the word in the official Oxford or Cambridge dictionaries and you’ll be good to go!

-Tip: You can check your word count using our tool and edit your writing on the go!
+Tip: You can check your word count using our word counter tool and edit your writing on the go!

 What are some of the portmanteau words you use in your daily conversations?
 Share with us in the comments below!